dlang/DIPs/DIPs/DIP-2NNN-QFS.md

-With the changes proposed by this DIP, because a basic type can start with an opening parenthesis, this would render some lambda expressions ambiguous, and if Maximal Munch were used to disambiguate, existing code may change meaning.
+With the changes proposed by this DIP, because a basic type can start with an opening parenthesis, this would render some lambda expressions ambiguous, and if maximal munch were used to disambiguate, existing code may change meaning.

 For example: